 Being admissible into the country and not being inadmissible on criminal or health grounds

 Additional Green Card Renewal Facts

 Permits issued between 1979 and 1988 do not have an expiration date.
 Any green cards issued after those years, however, do.
-After that specific time period, immigrants have to submit a green card renewal application.
+After that specific period, immigrants must submit a green card renewal application.
 This regulation was established to keep photos and info current on all permanent residents, similar to passports and driver’s licenses.

 Green cards need to be updated every ten years.
-So if yours has expired or will expire within six months, it is time for renewing.
+So if yours has expired or will expire within six months, it is time to renew.
 Tadeo & Silva Immigration Attorneys can provide additional information and walk you through the process.

-The United States Citizenship and Immigration Services (USCIS) has been receiving many green card renewal applications.
+The United States Citizenship and Immigration Services (USCIS) has received many green card renewal applications.
 To help you with the process, we have compiled a list of all you need to know before submitting your green card application.

-Permanent residents with a 10-year card should begin the renewal process right away if their card has expired or is scheduled to within six months.
-It is important to note, though, that you should not try to apply too early, or U.S. Citizenship and Immigration Services (USCIS) might reject your application and keep your filing fees.
+Permanent residents with a 10-year card should begin the renewal process immediately if their card has expired or is scheduled to be within six months.
+It is important to note that you should not try to apply too early, or US Citizenship and Immigration Services (USCIS) might reject your application and keep your filing fees.

 Here is the renewal process:

 - Complete the form for renewal on either USCIS online account.

 - Compile all necessary support documents.